AlbertHansen/TripleModularRedundancyTool_developer_guide/interaction_with_implementation.md

 endmodule
 ```

 The figure below shows the before and after of the triplication of ```fsm03```.
 Red outline marks target, blue outline marks affected ports, cells, nets, etc. The pink dotted lines indicates that the ```default_tmrt``` attribute has been set to false on the module declaration associated with the contents or the ```tmrt``` attribute has been set to false on an inferred register, whereas orange indicates it has been set to true.
-The pink text indicates that the ```tmrt``` attribute has been set to false, and the orange text indicates it has been set to true.
+The pink text indicates that the ```tmrt``` attribute has been set to false.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="figures\dark-mode\user_guide_examples\fsm\fsm03_triplicating_only_the_register.drawio.svg">